Captaincy General of Santo Domingo: English and French incursions

 In 1655 the west of Hispaniola was reoccupied by the English and French.
-In 1660 the English appointed a Frenchman as Governor who proclaimed the King of France, set up French colours, and defeated several English attempts to reclaim the island.
+In 1660 the English appointed a Frenchman as governor who proclaimed French sovereignty and defeated several English attempts to reclaim the island.
 In 1665, French colonization of the island was officially recognized by King Louis XIV.
 The French colony was given the name Saint-Domingue.
 By 1670 a Welsh privateer named Henry Morgan invited the pirates on the island of Tortuga to set sail under him.
 They were hired by the French as a striking force that allowed France to have a much stronger hold on the Caribbean region.
 Consequently, the pirates never really controlled the island and kept Tortuga as a neutral hideout.
 The capital of the French Colony of Saint-Domingue was moved from Tortuga to Port-de-Paix on the mainland of Hispaniola in 1676.

 In 1680, new Acts of Parliament forbade sailing under foreign flags (in opposition to former practice).
 This was a major legal blow to the Caribbean pirates.
 Settlements were made in the Treaty of Ratisbon of 1684, signed by the European powers, that put an end to piracy.
 Most of the pirates after this time were hired out into the Royal services to suppress their former buccaneer allies.
 In the 1697 Treaty of Ryswick, Spain formally ceded the western third of the island to France.
 It was an important port in the Americas for goods and products flowing to and from France and Europe.
 Intermittent clashes between French and Spanish colonists followed, even after the 1697 Treaty of Ryswick recognized the de facto occupations of France and Spain around the globe.
 Periodic confrontations also continued despite a 1731 agreement that partially defined a border between the two colonies along the Massacre and Pedernales rivers.
 In 1777, the Treaty of Aranjuez established a definitive border between what Spain called Santo Domingo and what the French named Saint-Domingue, thus ending 150 years of local conflicts and imperial ambitions to extend control over the island.